Minuteman-Library-Network/Scripts/README.md

 # Scripts
-Collection of Scripts used for automating reports and data maintance tasks within the Minuteman Library Network
+Collection of Python Scripts used for automating reports and data maintance tasks within the Minuteman Library Network.